 During emergency remote instruction, the Qualifying Exam, Advancement to Ph.D.
 Candidacy Exam, and Dissertation Defense will be conducted through Zoom or other teleconferencing software, instead of in-person.

 - The rule limiting at most one committee member to participate remotely is waived during emergency remote instruction; everyone will participate remotely.
+(This is a temporary exception; see the "Graduate Examinations" section here.)
 However, the exam should still be scheduled at a time when all committee members are available.

 - Please be alert to connectivity problems with the student or committee members.